Contests Open: October 1

 About those for whom our contests are named

 James Knudsen served as Director of the Creative Writing Workshop at the University of New Orleans from 2001-2003.
-A beloved teacher, friend, and colleague, Jim taught all levels of creative writing at UNO from 1977 until his death from cancer in 2004.
+A beloved teacher, friend, and colleague, Jim taught all levels of creative writing at UNO from 1977 until his death in 2004.
 He authored the novels, Playing Favorites and Just Friends, the story collection, Evening of Wonders, and with his friend and colleague, Joanna Leake, the textbooks The Illustrated Guide to Writing and The Illustrated Guide to College Composition.

 Kay Murphy served for many years as Poetry Editor for Bayou Magazine.
 She graduated with distinction from Goddard College in 1980 and began teaching at the University of New Orleans in the fall of 1984.
 She is the author of two collections of poetry, The Autopsy, which was her MFA thesis, and Belief Blues.
 She has published over fifty essays and reviews of contemporary poetry by such authors as Louise Glück, W.D.
 Snodgrass, John Haines, Martha Collins, Allison Joseph, and Carl Phillips, publishing in national journals such as The American Book Review, Chelsea, and The Spoon River Poetry Review.
 Her poems have appeared in North American Review, Mississippi Review, Poetry, and College English, and her fiction has been published in Ascent and Fiction International.